Quantum squeezing cannot beat the standard quantum limit: Conclusion

 \section{Conclusion}

 At a fundamental level, quantum mechanics dictates that measurement uncertainty is a statistical sampling phenomenon.
-One drawback of using quantum correlations is that it provides less samples and this can lead to worse uncertainty.
-In particular some statistical analyses of measurement precision mistakenly associate the fundamental randomness of measurement observations as a noise which should be reduced.
+Some statistical analyses of measurement precision mistakenly associate the fundamental randomness of measurement observations as a noise which should be reduced.
 Here we have shown that approaches to improve the measurement uncertainty by reducing this noise cannot succeed.
-To misquote Rolf Landauer -- \textit{The signal is the noise!}
+To misquote Rolf Landauer \cite{Landauer1998} -- \textit{The signal is the noise!}

 By relating metrological performance to the number of separable states we have proved that squeezed ensembles cannot outperform unentangled ensembles in sensing.
-The proof was inspired by the proposition of a general quantum mechanical uncertainty limit per wavefunction \cite{McGuinness2021a}.
+The proof was inspired by the proposition of a general quantum mechanical uncertainty limit -- the amount of information per unit time that can be extracted from a non-separable state is bounded by $I\left[E,t\right] < (t/\hbar)^2$, where $E$ denotes the energy of any state with respect to another \cite{McGuinness2021a}.
 Here wavefunctions are considered the fundamental information unit in computers and sensors, not particles.
-My position is that it this information per unit time limit holds for all entangling procedures, not just squeezing, and applies to general tasks in quantum information like computation.
+My position is that this information per unit time limit holds for all entangling procedures, not just squeezing, and its application extends beyond sensing to all tasks in quantum information including computation.
 Finally, it should be apparent that in the field of quantum physics, the peer-review process has failed (see also \cite{McGuinness2022, McGuinness2023, McGuinness2023a}) and this has led to a loss of scientific progress.